 The risk management profession is undergoing unprecedented transformation in terms of its strategic influence and scope, as well as the nature of risks it is facing, major research into the views and experiences of risk and insurance managers has revealed.

-According to the report, which was based on a detailed survey and qualitative interviews, the profile of risk management within most organisations is higher than it has ever been, and the importance of risk is now widely recognised at board level.
+According to the report, which was based on a detailed survey and qualitative interviews with Airmic members and the wider insurance market, the profile of risk management within most organisations is higher than it has ever been, and the importance of risk is now widely recognised at board level.
 This trend is set to continue, with eight out of ten respondents believing that the value of risk management to businesses will increase in the next three years.
 The same proportion believe it will become a more regular boardroom item.

-The survey also revealed a striking change in the nature of risks causing businesses the biggest concern, with nearly all of the top ten risks being non-traditional in nature.
+The survey, published at Airmic's annual conference in Birmingham, also revealed a striking change in the nature of risks causing businesses the biggest concern, with nearly all of the top ten risks being non-traditional in nature.
 Loss of reputation or brand value was the top concern for risk managers, with risks related to cyber the second and fourth.
 Market developments such as increased competition and market stagnation was the third most pressing concern.

 Emerging technologies, such as artificial intelligence, and disruption to business models caused by these new technologies were the fastest growing risks.
 Almost a quarter of respondents anticipate these becoming a top-three concern in three years' time.